 Implementing Agile on a Learning and Development Team

 Instructors often cope with factors that can influence the development timeframe for any training document.
-Example obstacles include a change of scope, the system not being ready, undefined processes, key decisions not yet made, role changes being in process, the unavailability of the subject matter expert, etc. It just did not seem possible to complete any substantial asset in a short timeframe—until I saw agile in action.
+Example obstacles include a change of scope, the system not being ready, undefined processes, key decisions not yet made, role changes being in process, the unavailability of the subject matter expert, etc. It just did not seem possible to complete any substantial asset in a short timeframe—until I saw Agile in action.

-Instead of the traditional product owner, who owns the vision and requirements for the work (we do a lot of this as instructional designers), we have what we call a backlog manager.
-This role manages the intake of our work from the business and helps us track and prioritize what we work on.
+Instead of the traditional product owner, who owns the vision and requirements for the work (we did a lot of this as instructional designers), we had what we call a backlog manager.
+This role managed the intake of our work from the business and helped us track and prioritize what we worked on.
 On many projects, the Scrum master and product owner split the work of a typical project manager.